-The library contains many objects that can be added to a plan such as plant images and landscaping blocks.
+The library contains many objects that can be added to a landscaping plan such as plant images, exterior fixtures, and outdoor furniture.
 There are two ways to find objects in the library: by browsing and by searching.
-For more information about library objects, see "The Library" on page 753 of the Reference Manual.
+For more information about library objects, see "The Library" on page 797 of the Reference Manual.